evlaV/steamos-log-submitter/API.md

 `/com/steampowered/SteamOSLogSubmitter/helpers/Sysinfo`

-They implement one interface, `com.steampowered.SteamOSLogSubmitter.Sysinfo`, which has the following method:
+They implement one interface, `com.steampowered.SteamOSLogSubmitter.Sysinfo`, which has the following methods and properties:

 #### Methods

 - `GetJson`: Takes no arguments, returns `s` value.
 Get the information associated with this information type and return it in JSON format.

+### Properties

+- `Enabled` (`b`): Whether or not this type of system information should be collected and submitted.